 Currently, the castle is in the form of a poorly preserved ruin.
-Thanks to the survival of the lower parts of defensive walls and residential buildings, its layout is legible.
-Castle is available for sightseeing for a small fee.
+Thanks to the survival of the lower parts of defensive walls and residential buildings, exposed as a result of many years of archaeological work, its layout is, however, legible.
+In the relatively best condition, the walls of the northern ward (the middle castle), the outer ring of fortifications and the lower parts of the oldest residential tower are now visible.
+The castle is open to visitors for a small fee.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.

 Šimkovic M., Hrad Branč, Bratislava 2011.